Salzburg, Deutschland - Things to Do in Salzburg

 Insider Tips

-Purchase the Salzburg Card for free public transport and discounts on major attractions - it pays for itself with just 2-3 visits
+Purchase the Salzburg Card for free public transport and discounts on major attractions - it pays for itself if you visit 2-3 major sites

 Explore Activities in Salzburg